liferay/liferay-docs/develop/learning-paths/themes/articles/04-leveraging-bootstrap-and-font-awesome-icons-in-your-theme/00-intro.markdown

 Likewise, you will find the list of available Font Awesome icons, along with their names, in their [Github repository](http://fortawesome.github.io/Font-Awesome/3.2.1/icons/).

-In this portion of the learning path, you'll leverage some of Font Awesome's icons to create the social media links for the Lunar Resort.
+In this portion of the Learning Path, you'll leverage some of Font Awesome's icons to create the social media links for the Lunar Resort, but you could use Bootstrap's icons using the same methods.